jacomyal/sigma.js/packages/website/docs/advanced/lifecycle.md

 ### Two-step rendering mechanism

 1. **Processing**: Before rendering, sigma must process the data.
-This involves tasks like reindexing the internal quadtree, invoking the `nodeReducer` and `edgeReducer` settings, and indexing data for the WebGL renderers.
+This involves tasks like invoking the `nodeReducer` and `edgeReducer` settings, and indexing data for the WebGL renderers.
 2. **Rendering**: After processing, sigma visualizes the graph by generating each layer in the canvas element.

 ### Automatic rendering triggers